growupkuriyama-hub/lean_cfg_project/FORMALIZATION_MCFG.md

 exact_for_grammar_after_characteristic_sample
 ```

-This layer proves a distribution-level version of the characteristic-sample
+This layer proves a distribution-level certificate statement:
-argument:

 > If a finite sample is rich enough to license all target contexts relevant to
 > the tuples under consideration, then the learner's transported distribution
 > equals the target distribution.

-The important limitation is that this layer assumes the relevant reconstruction
+The layer assumes the relevant reconstruction certificate; it does not yet
-certificate.
-It does not yet construct that certificate from an arbitrary
+construct that certificate from an arbitrary MCFG presentation.
-working MCFG presentation.

 ---

-### 3.12 Gold-style stabilization
+### 4.11 Gold-style stabilization

-The latest layer formalizes the abstract Gold-style stabilization argument for
+The Gold layer formalizes the finite-characteristic-sample-to-eventual-
-finite characteristic samples.
+stabilization argument.

 Main declarations include: